 Director/ Chief Executive and Founder

-Dr Benjamin Egware Odeka MBBS DCH MA (health care Law) FRCP (L) FRCPCH – Chief executive and founder of LHCHF is a Consultant in paediatric medicine, paediatric gastroenterology and medical educator, researcher, medical manager and expert in medico-legal paediatrics.
+Dr Benjamin Egware Odeka MBBS DCH MA (health care Law) FRCP (L) FRCPCH – Chief executive and founder of LHCHF a Consultant in paediatric medicine, paediatric gastroenterology, medical educator, researcher, medical manager and expert in medico-legal paediatrics.
 His practice of paediatric clinical medicine and management earned him clinical excellence award in the national health service of United Kingdom.

 Physicians1987, Fellow Royal College of Paediatrics and child health 1994, and Fellow of Royal College of Physicians London 1996.
-Honorary Senior Lecturer of the University of Manchester and also an examiner in clinical paediatrics of the university and the Royal College of Paediatrics.
-Has been a research lead for paediatrics and been involved in many research projects and published and reviewed peer journals.
+Was an Honorary Senior Lecturer of the University of Manchester and an examiner to the Manchester University Medical School.
+An examiner in paediatrics at the Royale College of Paediatrics and Child Health.
+Has been a research lead for paediatrics and been involved in many research projects, published and reviewed peer journals.
 He has held senior medical management positions in the health sector.
 Worked as RCPCH tutor for 2 years, Clinical director for children’s services for 10 years, and medical director for women and children’s service at the Pennine acute trust for 4years.
-Engaged in the promotion of the quality of child health in clinical research , education with assessment and management of resources.
-As an advocate for quality and best practise, he has continued to work for the General medical council UK as a performance assessor and also work for the Care quality commission of the UK – inspecting quality/standard of paediatrics provisions in hospitals in the UK.(Professional and clinical advisor) In his desire to provide and promote best practise in paediatrics and honour the memory of his mother Lady Helen Emiatse Odeka, he decided to self fund this foundation from savings to avail children in Nigeria the opportunity of receiving good and evidenced based care irrespective of their financial standing in the society.
-This he believes will help to bridge the challenges encountered by the majority in getting consistent and good health care support.
+Engaged in the promotion of the quality of child health in clinical research, education with assessment and management of resources.
+As an advocate for quality and best practice, he has continued to work for the General medical council UK as a performance assessor and also work for the Care quality commission of the UK – inspecting quality/standard of paediatrics provisions in hospitals in the UK.(Professional and clinical advisor) In his desire to provide and promote best practice in paediatrics and honour the memory of his mother Lady Helen Emiatse Odeka, he decided to establish this foundation to avail children in Nigeria the opportunity of receiving good and evidenced based care irrespective of their financial standing in the society.
+This he believes will help to address the challenges encountered by the majority of children in getting consistent and adequate health care support.

 Dr Francisca Odeka BSc (Mass Com) Msc (Mass Com.)
 PhD (Glas) Social Policy